Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-90-the-coming-fire.md

 Waiting for her at Camp David was exactly who she’d expected to see: the Great Father.

-She had never before seen him seem so simultaneously magnificent and so *broken.* When they met and hugged---or rather, she hugged at his neck and his great arm swallowed her entirely up---she could tell it was taking a herculean effort on his part not to fall apart right then and there.
+She had never before seen him seem so simultaneously magnificent and so *broken.* When they met and hugged - or rather, she hugged at his neck and his great arm swallowed her entirely up - she could tell it was taking a herculean effort on his part not to fall apart right then and there.
 Even to a human nose, he reeked of terrible, soul-crumbling *sadness.*

 And, uncharacteristically, he stammered out his words like he couldn’t contain them.
-“I…I’m so sorry, I did what I could I threw everything at it but I fucked up and now---”
+“I…I’m so sorry, I did what I could I threw everything at it but I fucked up and now - ”

 “Daar.”
 She somehow managed to stop him by putting a gentle hand in the ruff of white fur at the base of his throat.
 “You have nothing to apologize for.
 You put your own life on the line to try and stop this.”